mad-moss/cs50/README.md

-Make sure you have cargo installed
+Make sure you have cargo installed, then run

 `cargo run`